ShafferMichael/ShafferMichael/README.md

 - 🌱 I’m currently learning **Python, TensorFlow, and OpenAI, to create the server-side logic and deploy through to a web-based API.**

-- 👯 I’m currently reading **Atomic Habits.**
+- 👯 I’m currently reading **Artificial Intelligence: A Modern Approach by Russell Norvig.**

-- 🤝 I’m looking for help with **my startup aCI**
+- 🤝 I’m looking for help with **my startup Andromeda**

 - 📫 How to reach me **michaelshaffer45@gmail.com**

 - 💯 Know about my experiences: **[resume](files/resume.pdf)**

-- ⚡ Fun facts: **I play ukulele, advid reader/writer, volunteer, and always looking to collobarate on a project...**
+- ⚡ Fun facts: **I play ukulele, DJ, advid reader/writer, volunteer, and always looking to collobarate on a project...**

 <p align="center">
 <img align="center" alt="theinternetiscool" width="35%" src="files/coolinternet.gif">